 - Parking in fire lanes, on emergency access roads, sidewalks, and all grass areas will result in an automatic $50 fine.

 - Handicap citations are $100 and may not be appealed.

 - Tickets resulting from parking in loading dock areas may not be appealed.

-- The road leading to Lot 14, behind the Administration Building, is a two-lane road, and there is no parking on this road at any time for any reason.
+- The road leading to Lot 14, behind the Administration Building, is a two-lane road, and there is no parking on either side of this road at any time for any reason.

-NOTE: The absence of a sign prohibiting parking does not constitute a valid excuse for violation of the regulations set forth by Springfield College.
+NOTE: The absence of a sign prohibiting parking does not constitute a valid excuse for violation of the regulations set forth by the Springfield College Department of Public Safety.
 All areas not outlined for parking have been purposely omitted in order to reduce traffic hazards or allow the passage of emergency vehicles.
 Parking in these areas carries a fine and may result in the towing of your vehicle.
-Use of emergency flashers cannot be used as a defense when parking illegally.
+The use of emergency flashers cannot be used as a defense when parking illegally.

 Loading and Unloading Vehicles